deejaygraham/deejaygraham.github.io/_posts/2014-05-27-orderbydescending.markdown

 tags: [ csharp, snippets, ms-azure ]
 ---

-Working on some code that will delete some file from Azure blob storage.
+Lately I've been working on some code that will delete a hierarchical list of files from Azure blob storage.

 According to [msdn](http://msdn.microsoft.com/en-us/library/ee772840.aspx)
 deleting a container blob will cause contained blobs to fail while the delete